 Classic Car Seller’s Tips

 Before you place the car for sale, have it inspected by a qualified mechanic that specializes in your particular type of classic car.
-If there are a few minor repairs that may increase the overall appeal or functionality of the car, it may increase the overall value.
+If there are a few minor repairs that may increase the overall appeal or functionality of the car, go ahead as it may increase the overall value.